theopappas17/content/files/en-us/web/api/node/textcontent/index.md

 ### Differences from innerText

-Don't get confused by the differences between `Node.textContent` and
+Don't get confused by the similarities between `Node.textContent` and
 {{domxref("HTMLElement.innerText")}}.
 Although the names seem similar, there are important differences: